VDI vs DaaS: The flavors of desktop virtualization

 We take a closer look at two popular desktop hosting options

-All of this makes one thing clear: Remote working is here to stay.
+This makes one thing very clear: Remote working is the way of the future.

-A growing number of employees are cutting loose from their cubicles, which places mounting pressure on IT to enable anywhere, anytime working.
-This is where the usefulness of desktop virtualization via virtual desktop infrastructure (VDI) and desktop as a service (DaaS) becomes hard to ignore.
+More and more employees are busting free from their cubicles, placing pressure on IT professionals to enable anywhere, anytime working.
+The right tool for the job is desktop virtualization via virtual desktop infrastructure (VDI) and desktop as a service (DaaS).

 Desktop virtualization, also known as client virtualization, is a technology that moves end-user computing from employee workstations to a centralized server.
 Essentially, employees can access work files and applications from any location at any time.